meganedaly/Hello_World/README.md

 # Hello_World
 I am currently a junior at the Tippie College of Business.
 I am studying Marketing and Business Analytics and Information Systems.

-# H1 TABLE OF CONTENTS
+# TABLE OF CONTENTS
+- Project Name:
+- Description:
+- How does it run?
+- What files did I use?
+- More Documentation:
+- Versions:

+# PROJECT TITLE: